Please find below details and resources to help your child structure their day and minimise the disruption to their learning over the coming weeks.

 I am worried about my child’s mental health, what can I do?

 Evidence suggests there are 5 steps you can take to improve your mental health and wellbeing.
 Trying these things could help you feel more positive and able to get the most out of life.
-For this reason, we have put together a Activities, Exercise and Fresh Air page.
 We always try to encourage students and parents alike to stick to the ‘healthy mind’ platter and now more than ever it will be important to ensure your child’s daily routine covers each of the areas displayed below.

 For some people, the coronavirus outbreak and surrounding coverage and speculation may trigger compulsive thoughts and unhelpful behaviours, particularly if you have pre-existing conditions such as Anxiety and Obsessive Compulsive Disorder.
 If you are receiving support for your condition, you might find it helpful to talk to your clinician, therapist, or other medical professionals.